andrewdget/pyVFD/README.md

 <ul style='list-style: none;'>
 	<li>class <font color='red'><b><code>pyVFD.seg7</code></b></font><b><code>(parent, **kw):</code></b>
 		<ul style='list-style: none;'>
-			<li>Tkitner-compatable 7-segment VFD/LCD like display that can be used everywhere Tkinter expects a canvas object.</li>
+			<li>Tkitner-compatable 7-Segment VFD/LCD like display that can be used everywhere Tkinter expects a canvas object.</li>
 			<li><br></li>
 	 		<li>PARAMETERS:</li>
 		 		<ul style='list-style: none;'>
 		 			<li><b>parent</b> - Parent Tkinter object.</li>
 					<li><br></li>
-					<li><b>width</b> - Display width in pixles.
-Note: If only one display dimension parameter is passed (i.e. width but not height or vice versa) the unspecified dimension parameter is adjusted automatical to preserve default aspect ratio.</li>
+					<li><b>width</b> - Display width in pixles. <i>Note: If only one display dimension parameter is passed (i.e. width but not height or vice versa) the unspecified dimension parameter is adjusted automatical to preserve default aspect ratio.</i></li>
 					<li><br></li>
-					<li><b>height</b> - Display height in pixles.
-Note: If only one display dimension parameter is passed (i.e. height but not width or vice versa) the unspecified dimension parameter is adjusted automatical to preserve default aspect ratio.</li>
+					<li><b>height</b> - Display height in pixles. <i>Note: If only one display dimension parameter is passed (i.e. height but not width or vice versa) the unspecified dimension parameter is adjusted automatical to preserve default aspect ratio.</i></li>
 					<li><br></li>
 					<li><b>on_color</b> - The color of the display segments which are "switched on" as expressed as an RGB row vector i.e <code>[red, green, blue]</code> where each color is represented as a number between 0 and 255 <i>(default: <code>on_color=[204, 246, 250]</code>).</i></li>
 					<li><br></li>